Self-similar inverse cascade from generalized symmetries

 To understand the physical nature of this mechanism, it is instructive to compare it with the chiral plasma instability (CPI) that occurs in the presence of fermion chirality imbalance~\cite{Joyce:1997uy, Akamatsu:2013pjd}.
 In the CPI, the generation of magnetic helicity leads to a reduction of the initial chirality imbalance due to total helicity conservation.
 In our case, the role of helicity conservation is replaced by the conservation law associated with the 1-form symmetry, suggesting this can be viewed as a generalized chiral instability~\cite{Yamamoto:2023uzq}.

 \sect{Dissipation} In realistic situations in a medium, we must account for dissipative effects.
 As a concrete setup, we consider a system coupled to gapped charged matter, where the Ohmic current is absent.
 However, the axion field can still experience dissipation through its interactions with environmental degrees of freedom.
-By integrating out these modes, \footnote{This procedure can be done systematically at the level of the action using the formulation of Refs.~\cite{Crossley:2015evo, Liu:2018kfw}.} we obtain the following equation of motion for the axion:
+Following the bottom-up approach to low-energy effective theory, we include the leading-order dissipative term allowed by symmetry in the axion sector.\footnote{ While a full treatment within the Schwinger-Keldysh effective field theory framework~\cite{Crossley:2015evo, Liu:2018kfw} would clarify the associated Kubo-Martin-Schwinger constraints and confirm the absence of other symmetry-allowed terms at the same order, such an analysis is beyond the scope of the present work.
+We therefore treat this term as a phenomenological assumption consistent with symmetry. } The corresponding low-energy equation of motion for the axion is given by

 where $\gamma$ is the diffusion coefficient.
 Importantly, the presence of $\gamma$ preserves both the unstable mode and the conservation law~\eqref{Q_a}.
 This preservation of the conservation law in the presence of dissipation sets the stage for a novel cascade mechanism.